21st CCLC Initiative

 The focus of this program, re-authorized under Title IV, Part B, of the No Child Left Behind Act, is to provide expanded academic enrichment opportunities for children attending low performing schools.
 Tutorial services and academic enrichment activities are designed to help students meet local and state academic standards in subjects such as reading and math.
-In addition 21st CCLC programs provide youth development activities, drug and violence prevention programs, technology education programs, art, music and recreation programs, counseling, and character education to enhance the academic component of the program.

 City of Orlando Recreation Division – Project City Kids 21st CCLC Grant

-Students are educated through Project-Based Learning (PBL).
+Academic instruction is taught through Project-Based Learning (PBL).
 PBL is a way of teaching that focuses on themes for an extended period of time, which helps students gain knowledge and valuable life skills.
 Students investigate and respond to challenging questions or problems, utilizing critical thinking, communication and problem-solving skills.
 This way of teaching helps students make real world applications to what they are learning in the classroom.

 21st CCLC Sites